kawa-kokosowa/msg/README.md

 For the REST API, setup instructions, deployment instructions, and more, please read [The Official msg Wiki](https://github.com/lily-seabreeze/msg/wiki)!

-## Generic setup
+## Quick Start

   1. install and launch redis server
+  2. `pip install msg`
+  3. `gunicorn msg.msg:app --worker-class gevent --bind localhost:5000`

+## Develop

+  1. install and launch redis server
   2. Edit `msg/config.py` or override
-  3. `pip install -r requirements/base.txt`
+  3. `pip install -r requirements/develop.txt`
-  4. `gunicorn msg.msg:app --worker-class gevent --bind localhost:5000`

 If you're using a non-default database:

 `python -c "import msg.msg; msg.msg.init_db()"`

-## Test it out
+## Example

 For the demo to work you need to install the `Allow-Control-Allow-Origin: *` plugin for Firefox,